zzonyo/trust-docs-test/source/index.html.md

 API Key Permission：Read<br>
 Rate Limit (NEW): 5times/2s

-This endpoint returns the amount changes of specified user's account.
+This endpoint returns the amount changes of a specified user's account.

 ### HTTP Request